2 lbs salmon (steaks or filets)

 3) Remove the salmon from the pan, reduce the heat to medium-low, then add the diced onion and curry powder.
 Allow the curry powder to “burn” (toast or bloom) by stirring it lightly in the pan until it becomes fragrant and a deep brown color after about 1-2 minutes.

-4) Stir the garlic, scallion, and crushed pimento into the toasted and curry, then add the coconut milk.
+4) Stir the garlic, scallion, garlic paste, and crushed pimento into the toasted and curry, then add the coconut milk.
 Stir until the coconut curry gravy becomes a rich golden color.
 Add the thyme, scotch bonnet, salt and pepper to taste, if desired, then cover and allow to simmer on low heat for 5 minutes.

 5) Add the salmon back to the pan along with the bell peppers, and with the coconut curry.
 Cover and simmer for another 5 minutes or until the salmon is fully cooked.